-Assessment and Commitments
+Assessment and commitments

 Environmental justice-related benchmarks and metrics must be established, documented, and publicly reported.
-Commitments identified in the Met Council's Climate Action Work Plan (CAWP) helped set a foundation for actualizing Environmental Justice (EJ) work in the Regional Development Guide.
-The CAWP makes regional commitments to improving health, supporting community values, organizational accountability, implementing strategies for climate adaptation, land stewardship and improving access to resources for overburdened communities.
+Commitments identified in the Climate Action Work Plan helped set a foundation for actualizing environmental justice work in Imagine 2050.
+The climate work plan makes regional commitments to improving health, supporting community values, organizational accountability, implementing strategies for climate adaptation, land stewardship and improving access to resources for overburdened communities.

-These commitments will serve as assessment criteria for evaluating plans, policies, and procedures with an EJ lens.
-To realize EJ goals at the implementation level, Met Council evaluation processes will identify local concerns (contextualized), build on local priorities (community-centered), and add benefits beyond harms (reparative) in a project cost-benefit process.
+These commitments will serve as assessment criteria for evaluating plans, policies, and procedures with an environmental justice lens.
+To realize environmental justice goals at the implementation level, Met Council evaluation processes will identify local concerns (contextualized), build on local priorities (community-centered), and add benefits beyond harms (reparative) in a project cost-benefit process.